NREL/floris/docs/_tutorials/index.md

 The parameter `turbine_grid_points` specifies the number of rows and columns which define the turbine grid.
 In the example inputs, this value is 3 meaning there are 3 x 3 = 9 total grid points for each turbine.
 Wake steering codes currently require greater values greater than 1 in order to compute gradients.
-However, it is likely that a single grid point (1 x 1) is suitable for non wind farm control applications, although retuning of some parameters could be warranted.
+However, a single grid point (1 x 1) may be suitable for non wind farm control applications, but retuning of some parameters might be required.

-We can visualize the locations of the grid points in the current example using pyplot
+We can visualize the locations of the grid points in the current example using `matplotlib.pyplot`.

 ```python
 # Get the grid points